For Field Agencies - Campus Option

 - The agency will orient the student to agency practices and procedures, documentation requirements, safety issues, and provide needed specialized training for work with the agency's client population.

-- All primary supervisors must have a master's in social work (MSW) degree, and two years of post-masters experience;
+- All primary supervisors should have a master's in social work (MSW) degree, and two years of post-masters experience;

 - Instructors in Massachusetts should be certified as licensed independent social workers (LICSW) or should be eligible for this license;

-- The agency must provide time for attendance at the Seminar on Supervision for new field instructors.
+- The agency must provide time for attendance at the Seminar on Field Instruction for new Field Instructors.

-- The school relies upon field instructors to keep the faculty adviser informed about their own or student absences or any other possible disruption of the learning process.
+- The school relies upon Field Instructors to keep the Field Liaison informed about their own or student absences or any other possible disruption of the learning process.

 - Direct (micro) clinical practice